September 1, 2024 Welcome!

 Here at Kelly's, we talk everything Pat McManus.
-Each month you'll see new entries and essays from us — Pat's daughters — and even archived blogs from Pat and Bun.
-We'll also answer questions, reminisce about some of our best memories and share lots of "interesting" recipes.
+Each month you'll see new entries and essays from us — Pat's daughters — and even archived essays from both Pat and Bun.
+We'll also answer questions, reminisce about some of our best memories and share lots of our favorite recipes.

 Below is a short essay I wrote when I was first thinking about creating a legacy website for Dad — Peggy F. McManus